Ricky Morton: NWA Tri-State / Mid-South Wrestling (1981, 1984–1986, 1987)

-In 1981, Morton began wrestling for NWA Tri-State.
-He formed a tag team with Eddie Gilbert, winning the NWA Tri-State Tag Team Championship twice.
-His second reign ended in August 1981 when he left the promotion.
+In 1981, Morton began wrestling for NWA Tri-State, where he formed a successful tag team with Eddie Gilbert.
+The duo captured the NWA Tri-State Tag Team Championship on two occasions; Morton's second reign concluded in August 1981 upon his departure from the promotion.

-In 1984, Morton and Gibson began wrestling regularly for Mid-South Wrestling, the successor to NWA Tri-State.
-They won the Mid-South Tag Team Championship three times during 1984, trading the titles with The Midnight Express.
-Their third and final reign lasted until March 1985, when they lost to Steve Williams and Ted DiBiase.
-They continued to appear with Mid-South Wrestling until June 1985.
+By 1984, Morton had partnered with Gibson, and the pair began wrestling regularly for Mid-South Wrestling (the successor to NWA Tri-State).
+Known as the Rock 'n' Roll Express, they held the Mid-South Tag Team Championship three times that year, engaging in a high-profile rivalry with The Midnight Express.
+Their third and final reign ended in March 1985 following a loss to Steve Williams and Ted DiBiase.
+They remained with the promotion until June 1985.

-Morton and Gibson reappeared with Mid-South Wrestling, by then renamed the Universal Wrestling Federation, throughout 1986.
-At the "Superdome Extravaganza" supercard in the Louisiana Superdome in June 1986, Morton unsuccessfully challenged Ric Flair for the NWA World Heavyweight Championship.
+Morton and Gibson returned to the promotion, by then renamed the Universal Wrestling Federation (UWF), in 1986.
+During the "Superdome Extravaganza" supercard held at the Louisiana Superdome in June 1986, Morton transitioned to singles competition for a marquee match, unsuccessfully challenging Ric Flair for the NWA World Heavyweight Championship.